solomontessema/Data-Analysis-of-Income-Poverty-and-Family-Composition/README.md

 - **Data Visualization**: Creating visual insights into relationships between variables.
 - **Inferential Analysis**: Drawing conclusions about the data through statistical methods.

-## Key Findings
-Highlights from this analysis include:
-- [Summarize a few key findings in one or two bullet points, once finalized.]

 ## Visualizations
 The project features multiple visualizations that illuminate the connections between family composition, income levels, and poverty rates.
 These charts and graphs provide critical insights into socio-economic patterns.